BIGJRA/BIGJRA.github.io/rejuv.md

 | **Swalot**   | 5        |
 | **Salazzle** | 1        |

-We can’t battle our Pokemon yet, therefore, we can’t purify this cave quite yet.
-We’ll get back to it.
-That’s about all we can do here.
+We can't battle our Pokemon yet, therefore, we can't purify this cave quite yet.
+We'll get back to it.
+That's about all we can do here.

 Back at the gate, if you managed to survive the suffering and find a Chansey, show it to the girl for the *Oval Charm!* This will help us find eggs in the day care more often.

-We actually have access to Route 6’s grass at this point, west of Kakori.
+We actually have access to Route 6's grass at this point, west of Kakori.
 There is also a hidden *Star Piece* out here.

 Route 6